seamplex/feenox/doc/sds.md

 > The source code should be available for verification by independent third parties.
 > Changes in the source code should be controllable, traceable and well documented.
 > Stable releases ought to be digitally signed by a responsible engineer.
+>
+> Whenever a verification task is performed and documented, at least one test should be added to the test suite.
+These tests should check that the verified features are kept by future changes and no regressions that break the verification are introduced.
+Verifications that the tool fails when it is expected to fail are encouraged as much as positive verifications that results are the expected ones.
+>